fboender/lurch/README.md

   .desktop entries or whatever.
 * Quickly `cd` to parts of your filesystem using auto-type.
 * Open browser tabs and search via google or specific search engines.
+* Calculate what you typed in and display the result.
+Or really the result of any command with as input whatever you typed in the filter box.
 * List all entries in your SSH configuration and quickly launch an ssh session to one of them.
 * List and open Chrome bookmarks.